Andy Martin, Ph.D.Co-Founder, CTO

 In 2017, Andy started adding more details to the descriptions of products lacking complete information.
 The usefulness of this resource was quickly realized and in 2019 Andy made a commitment to add the dates and details for every single prop on MartinsMagic.com (and will continue to do so as new magic is added.)
 The Martin’s Magic History Project was born!
 Based upon the guest comments it have proven to be a big success 🙂

-Andy has spent over 11,000 hours and added almost two million words (that’s almost three Bible’s worth of words!)
+Andy has spent over 12,000 hours and added over two million words (that’s about three Bible’s worth of words!)

 SERIOUS ABOUT MAGIC?